MiniEggz/prefect2.0-basics/README.md

 )
 ```

-The SubProcessFlowRunner is useful when running things locally as there is less configuration.
+The SubProcessFlowRunner is useful when running things locally or testing as there is less configuration.
 The UniversalFlowRunner (default option), for example, requires remote storage.

 <br>